Skip to main content

 Discretionary Funds

 Discretionary Funds are given to the university for use at the discretion of a Dean, Chair or other University official.
 They are generally used to support special departmental needs, as the Administrator determines appropriate, within the limits of reasonableness, legality and university policy.
 These are not personal funds, so when the Administrator vacates the position, the Fund falls under the stewardship of the succeeding Administrator.
-Most are restricted current use gifts (range 3xxxxx), but some come from unrestricted gifts that have been internally designated (range 06xxxx) as discretionary by the Board of Trustees.
+Most are restricted current use gifts (FD500) but some come from unrestricted gifts and endowment distributions (FD111 and FD112) that have been internally designated as discretionary.

 • Important!
 Discretionary Funds are the only funds that can be used to purchase alcohol.
 Please see the University Expenditures Policy for additional information.